-Two main systems for cleaning these panels of the dust have been considered.
-The first is a fully-automated cleaning rig which has a very low consumption of water and requires minimal labour input.
+Two main systems for cleaning these panels of the dust are typically considered.
+The first is a fully-automated cleaning rig which has little to no consumption of water and requires minimal labour input.
 The second is a semi-automated option that will consist of a truck or tractor configuration and will combine high-pressure water and spinning brushes.
-The fully-automated, more resource efficient system would be recommended for this project.
-The option to be used will be determined prior to the initiation of the Project.
+The fully-automated, more resource, efficient system is being considered Project.